ComparativeGenomicsToolkit/taffy/README.md

 error.
 It assumes you are running it from the tests directory of the package.
 If not, you will need to provide your own demo maf file:

 ```
-# Import the AlignmentReader and AlignmentWriter objects
+# Import the AlignmentReader
-from taffy.lib import AlignmentReader, AlignmentWriter
+from taffy.lib import AlignmentReader
 ```

 Next, let's try opening a maf file: